analyticsjs/web-analytics/packages/core/index.md

   value?: EventValue
 }

+type BaiduTrackEventOptions = BaseTrackEventOptions

-interface TrackEventOptionsForCnzz extends TrackEventOptionsForBaidu {
+interface CnzzTrackEventOptions extends BaseTrackEventOptions {
   /**
    * The id of the element that triggered the event
    *